 ABO ANTIGENSAND ANTIBODIES

-The concept of blood groups A, B and O (H) was established by Nobel laureate Karl Landsteiner in the early 1900’s.
+The concept of blood groups A, B and O (H) was established by Nobel laureate Karl Landsteiner in the early 1900s.
 These are polysaccharide antigens which are found in red cell, platelets, and other tissues such as endothelium[14].
 The antibodies to blood group antigen are isohemagglutinins and can be of either IgM or IgG type antibodies.
 However, for the purpose of this presentation IgG antibody is functionally relevant.
 Blood type A develops anti-B antibody, and blood type B has anti-A antibody.
 Blood type AB with A and B antigen has both antibodies, while Blood type O with both antibodies does not have any antigen.
 Blood type incompatibility means the exposure of A or B antigen to a person who has antibodies against these antigens.
 Therefore, these antigen expressions of an organ have been obstacles for ABOi-KT (Table 1).
 All blood type recipients accept a blood type O donor as a universal donor, and a blood type AB accepts all blood type donors as a universal recipient.
 Blood group type A, however, carries A1 or A2.
 The expression of A2 antigen is weaker than that of A1 antigen[15].
 The A2 subtype constitutes approximately 20% of blood type A in white races, while it is only 0.15% in Japanese population [16].
 A2 kidney may be less likely to suffer antibody rejection in the presence of anti-A antibody.
 In fact, non-A recipients receiving kidneys from A2 donors [17], can universally and safely accept the transplantation without preconditioning at times of KT.

 HISTORY